pago/pantr/README.markdown

-pake is a simple php build tool
+pake is a simple php task automation and build tool
 ===============================

 With pake you can manage automate tasks (for example the build process and distribution)